 The people in this position provide needed services and information to Carnegie Mellon University students, staff, faculty, and guests.
 They often are the first place visitors stop to find out where to get information and to ask questions about perceptions and services of the university.
 Especially for incoming students and their families, the Information Desk provides an important first impression to campus visitors.

 Equipment Desk attendant

-University Center building supervisors are responsible for building operations and maintenance throughout the day.
+CUC building supervisors are responsible for building operations and maintenance throughout the day.
 They will be expected to maintain meeting rooms—ensuring that they are open, clean, set up properly, and ready for each event scheduled.
 They must also serve as a supervisor for the Information Desk, providing the same kinds of information and first impressions to students, faculty, staff, and visitors.
-In addition, they are also supervisors for the Equipment Desk, maintaining the athletic facilities in the University Center and ensuring that all patrons using the facilities are members of the campus community and their guests.
+In addition, they are also supervisors for the Equipment Desk, maintaining the athletic facilities in the CUC and ensuring that all patrons using the facilities are members of the campus community and their guests.

-Workers in this position will be expected to handle disputes among community members and sometimes outside organizations regarding meeting space as well as to enforce rules of the University Center intended to keep the building safe, secure, comfortable, and in good condition.
-As the University Center is usually the first building that visitors see, the building supervisor must ensure that visitors are greeted in a safe, pleasant, and well-maintained building.
+Workers in this position will be expected to handle disputes among community members and sometimes outside organizations regarding meeting space as well as to enforce rules of the CUC intended to keep the building safe, secure, comfortable, and in good condition.
+As the CUC is usually the first building that visitors see, the building supervisor must ensure that visitors are greeted in a safe, pleasant, and well-maintained building.